 The computing environment is mainly Windows-based, but our Help Desk is able to support students with either a Windows-based PC or a Macintosh.
 View a list of recommended platforms by major.

 No, there are black-and-white and color laser printers in our 24-hour, 7-day-a-week computer lab and in common areas in each academic building.
 You can print for free up to a reasonable limit.
 If you do bring a printer, keep in mind that WiFi printers can cause wireless interference for the entire building if they are misconfigured.

-The majority of campus is covered by Wi-Fi, including all academic buildings and common areas.
-Residence halls are 100 percent wireless featuring the Crusader Wi-Fi network.
-Download our Wi-Fi coverage map.
+The majority of campus is covered by Wi-Fi, including common outdoor spaces.
+Residence halls are 100 percent wireless featuring the eduroam Wi-Fi network.

-- Crusader: Used by all members of the Susquehanna community for computers, tablets or smart phones.
+- Eduroam: Used by all members of the Susquehanna community for computers, tablets or smart phones.
 Offers full network access, is faster, is secure and does not require users to re-register.

 - SU-Guest: Should only be used for actual guests OR to connect gaming and media devices.

 The cell phone providers with the best signal on campus are Verizon Wireless and AT&T.